Pioneer packs

 Day 2:

-A short distance after Kongensbro you will sail on Tange Lake.
-You'll sail towards Ans, where you can stock up on provisions.
+A short distance after Kongensbro you will sail on Tange Sø.
+You sail towards Ans, where you can get supplies.
 Tange Sø is Denmark's largest artificial lake.
-At the end of Tange Lake is Tangeværket / Energimuseet, where there will be a transfer with the canoe.
-You must use the designated canoe carts, which you will typically find on the other side, as this is where the other sailors have left their carts.
+At the end of Tange Sø lies Tangeværket and the Energy Museum, where there will be a portage with the canoe.
+You must use the canoe trolleys provided, which you will typically find on the other side, as this is where the other sailors have left the trolleys.

-Approximately 1 hour after Tangeværket you will arrive at Bjerringbro Teltplads, where you can shop and eat.
-After filling up with new and fresh provisions, you have about 30 minutes to Kjællinghøl Teltplads, which is just before the Kjællinghøl Bridge on your left - pay attention to this guide.
-Here at this very primitive campsite you will set up camp for the night.
+Approx. 1 hour after Tangeværket you arrive at Bjerringbro Teltplads, where there are shopping and dining options.
+After stocking up on new and fresh supplies, you have approx. 30 minutes to Kjællinghøl Teltplads, which comes just before Kjællinghølbroen on your left side – pay attention to this guidance.
+Here on this very primitive site you set up camp for the night.

 Day 3:

-Before Bamsebo Camping there is Busbjerg Rasteplads, with toilet and tables/benches.
-When you arrive in Ulstrup, Dannebrogpladsen will be on your right, just after the bridge.
-It is a large green grassy area and there is also a fantastic nature playground here.
-In Ulstrup there are shopping opportunities and places to eat.
+Before Bamsebo Camping there is Busbjerg Rasteplads, with toilet and picnic tables.
+When you arrive in Ulstrup, Dannebrogpladsen will come on your right hand, just after the bridge.
+It is a large green grass area and there is also a fantastic natural playground here.
+In Ulstrup there are shopping and dining options.

-It is necessary to stock up in Ulstrup or in Langå to do this, as Johannesberg Camp and Shelter site is completely deserted in a forest.
-This is where we recommend you camp for the night and experience nature up close.
+It is necessary to stock up in Ulstrup, or moor in Langå and do this, as Johannesberg Lejr- og Shelterplads is completely deserted in a forest.
+This is where we recommend you set up camp for the night, and experience nature up close.

-Day 4: A good hour's sail after Johannesberg, you'll arrive at Stevnstrup Rasteplads with a toilet, which will be on your left.
-Shortly after sailing under the Randers-Langå railway bridge, you'll enter Nørreå - be aware that you have to turn sharp left into Nørreå, and you will of course have a small section here where you will sail against the current.
+Day 4: A good hour's sailing after Johannesberg, you arrive at Stevnstrup Rasteplads with a toilet, which will be on your left side.
+Shortly after you sail under Randers-Langå Banebro, you must enter Nørreå – be aware that you must turn sharply to the left into Nørreå, and you will naturally have a small stretch here where you will sail against the current.

-Fladbro Rasteplads will be on your left, just before a larger bridge.
-Here you will find a toilet.
-Here you must return the canoe no later than 16:00.
+Fladbro Rasteplads will come on your left hand, just before a larger bridge.
+There is a toilet here.
+Here you must return the canoe by 4:00 PM at the latest.

 Pioneer package 4 days